-We present an approach for inferring complete depth maps from intensity images and sparse depth information.
-This paper developed prior work which incrementally completes a sparse depth map based on statistics information.
-In that prior work we have observed that pixel ordering of the incremental recovery is critical to the quality of the final results.
+This paper developed prior work which incrementally completes a sparse depth map based on inter-image statistics information.
+In that prior work, we have observed that pixel ordering of the incremental recovery is critical to the quality of the final results.
 In this paper we demonstrate improved performance using an information-driven recovery policy to determine this ordering.
 We have also observed that the reconstruction across depth discontinuities was often problematic as there was comparatively little constraint for probabilistic inference at those locations.
 Further, such locations are often identified with edges in both the range and intensity maps.
-In this paper we address this problem by deferring the reconstruction of voxels close to intensity or depth discontinuities, leading to improved results.
+We address this problem by deferring the reconstruction of voxels close to intensity or depth discontinuities, leading to improved results.
 We also show that color information can improve reconstruction quality.
 Experimental results are presented to demonstrate the quality of the recover and to illustrate some new application domains such as deblurring and underwater scattering compensation.

-1 Introduction
+1. Introduction

 In this paper we consider the use of statistical models to transfer information between different scene representations.
 In particular, we consider a collection of intrinsic images of a scene [2] in terms of their joint statistics (by intrinsic images, we mean retinotopic maps of scene properties, such as irradiance and depth).
 We make the assumption that this join space obeys the Markov property and can be modeled using a Markov Random Field.
 In particular, in this paper we consider the joint space composed of image intensity and depth.
-While the intensity map for a scene does not strictly obey the Markov property, this assumption that it does seems acceptable and has been used extensively.
+While the intensity map for a scene does not strictly obey the Markov property, this assumption that it does, seems acceptable and has been used extensively.

-Given that we can compute the statistical prop-

-erties of the Markov Random Field over range and intensity, we can then use it to make various estimates.
-In particular, in the absence of complete observations, we can fill in the missing data by making probabilistic guesses based on the statistic of the joint space and the partial data we do have.
+Given that we can compute the statistical properties of the Markov Random Field over range and intensity, we can then use it to make various estimates.
+In particular, in the absence of complete observations, we can fill in the missing data by making probabilistic guesses based on the statistics of the joint space and the partial data we do have.

 In this paper we use such an approach to infer a dense range map given only sparse initial estimates.
 This is a problem of substantial practical importance since the acquisition of accurate range data can be slow or impractical.
-Specifically, in many robotics applications sparse range data can be obtained by dense range data take too long to measure.
-In such an instance, the partial data allows us to compute the required statistics which can then be used to infer the missing datat.
+Stereo cameras can produce volumetric scans that are economical, but they often require calibration or produce range maps that are either incomplete or of limited resolution.
+Specifically, in many robotics applications sparse range data can be obtained by sweeping a laser range scanner over the surfaces of interest while dense range data may take too long to measure.
+In such an instance, the partial data allows us to compute the required statistics which can then be used to infer the missing data.
 In this process, the availability of ubiquitous image data constrains the reconstruction process and makes it feasible.